-- (D) Not Applicable - (E) The fifteen (15) minutes will commence once the offending Player has left the field of play. - (F) The offending Player's Club is responsible for obtaining approval from the timekeepers for the Player to resume playing in the Match at the end of the fifteen (15) minute period. - (G) Unless determined otherwise by the CMC, all Players who are ordered from the field of play with a yellow card can be replaced immediately.
+- (D) Not Applicable - (E) The fifteen (15) minute penalty period will commence once the offending Player has left the field of play. - (F) The offending Player's Club is responsible for obtaining approval from the timekeepers for the Player to resume playing in the Match at the end of the fifteen (15) minute penalty period. - (G) Unless determined otherwise by the CMC, all Players who are ordered from the field of play with a yellow card can be replaced immediately. - (H) Any yellow card issued to a Player is to be recorded by the Player's Club on the official team sheet at the end of the Match and the Host Club must enter the details of the yellow card in PlayHQ in accordance with Rule 15.7.2. - (I) A yellow card may be issued by an Umpire to a Team Official and will apply to that Official in the same manner as it would to a Player.